 Our union must do better.
 Our contracts must be better.

 #FairWageOnCouncil is committed to fighting unfair contracts at every turn.
 We will never support wages that do not properly reflect our employers’ actual ability to pay our members.
 We will refuse to allow producers to subsidize their work on the backs of our least fortunate members.
 For more about our commitment to Fair Wages, see the Wages plank of our platform.

-Sexual harassment, racial aggression, anti-LGBTQ bias, and ignorance about people with disabilities all pose real and serious harm to the well-being of our members.
+Sexual harassment, racial aggression, anti-LGBTQ+ bias, and ignorance about accessibility for people with disabilities pose real and serious harm to the well-being of our members.
 Patriarchal structure, old-school prejudices, and outdated attitudes regarding acceptable behavior, language, and boundaries still abound, and age, race, orientation, and ability bias remain rampant in audition rooms throughout the country.

 Unfortunately, the open nature of our work too often engenders miscommunication, and environments that are ripe for exploitation.
 Our members have too often been made to feel powerless to combat the real threats they face while at work.

 Your current FairWagers on Council have been working with other Councilors to push for the creation of Equity’s recently announced President’s Committee to Prevent Harassment, with hopes to address basic member education on sexual harassment, clarity around the reporting process, and how to access resources; to add language about intimacy direction into contracts; to track and stop repeat offenders; to develop a Code of Conduct like the one SAG/AFTRA recently released; and to ensure a harassment-free environment so that people can feel safe and empowered at work.